William A. Von Hoene, Jr.

 Prior to joining Exelon, Von Hoene was a senior partner at Jenner & Block, specializing in complex civil and white-collar criminal litigation.
 While at Jenner & Block, he served on the management committee and, at various times, as hiring partner and chairperson of the firm’s pro bono and diversity committees.

 Von Hoene has served on numerous civic and public interest boards of directors.
 He is past president of the Chicago Lawyers Committee for Civil Rights Under Law, Inc., and past general counsel to the Leadership Council for Metropolitan Open Communities.
-He currently serves on the boards of directors of the Legal Assistance Foundation of Chicago, the Northwestern Memorial Hospital Foundation, the Chicago Symphony Orchestra, the Civic Consulting Alliance and the Diversity Scholarship Foundation.
-He has previously served on the boards of directors of the Chicago Legal Clinic, the Chicago Bar Foundation and the Joffrey Ballet.
+He currently serves on the boards of directors of the Legal Assistance Foundation of Chicago, Northwestern Memorial Hospital (for which he serves as the Chairman of the Professional Standards Committee), the Chicago Symphony Orchestra, the Civic Consulting Alliance and the Diversity Scholarship Foundation.
+He previously has served on the boards of directors of the Chicago Legal Clinic, the Chicago Bar Foundation and the Joffrey Ballet.
 He also serves on the Visiting Committee of the University Of Chicago Law School, and is a member of the Economic Club of Chicago and the Executives’ Club of Chicago.
 In 2010, Bill was appointed to the Department of Commerce National Advisory Council on Minority Business Enterprise.
-The council serves to provide advice and recommendations to the Secretary of Commerce and the President on a broad range of policy issues affecting the minority business community.
-In 2011, Bill was appointed to Mayor Rahm Emanuel’s Supplier Diversity Task Force, a procurement initiative designed to help strengthen small and minority and women-owned businesses.
+The council served to provide advice and recommendations to the Secretary of Commerce and the President on a broad range of policy issues affecting the minority business community.
+In 2011, Bill was appointed to Mayor Rahm Emanuel’s Supplier Diversity Task Force, a procurement initiative designed to help strengthen small and minority and women-owned businesses in Chicago.

 American Bar Association’s 2009 Spirit of Excellence Award